gatling/gatling/src/docs/content/reference/current/core/check/index.md

 #### `jsonPath`

-[JsonPath](http://goessner.net/articles/JsonPath) is a XPath-like syntax for JSON.
+[JsonPath](http://goessner.net/articles/JsonPath) is an XPath-like syntax for JSON.

 {{< alert tip >}}
 It lacks a proper specification, so behavior can differ depending on the implementation.
 Typically, some weird expressions supported in lax implementations in online evaluators might not work in Gatling.